benjamincrozat/content/posts/alpine-js.md

 ## Setting up Alpine.js in any project only takes a copy and paste

-Alpine.js is one of the easiest JavaScript framework you will have to set up during your career.
+Alpine.js is one of the easiest JavaScript frameworks you will have to set up during your career.

 Just copy and paste this code snippet in the `<head>` tag of your website, and you're good to go. 👍